jhackett1/utopia/content/events/ethical-artificial-intelligence.markdown

   Reema has consulted for a variety of international organisations on public engagement and technology.
 She is a fellow of the RSA, founding trustee of a community run library, and a local councillor.

+  Biography - Andy Helliwell

+  Andy Helliwell is the Executive Director of Government Shared Services (GSS) as part of the Cabinet Office.
+He became the Executive Director of GSS in December 2018, and joined GSS as the Strategy Director in January 2018.
+GSS supports civil servants by improving HR and finance systems across government, by introducing new technologies, improving the experience for users, driving efficiency and getting value for money.
+He joined the Civil Service as a Fast Streamer, working in a range of policy and private office roles in the Ministry of Defence.
+Following a secondment to industry and a spell in the Cabinet Office National Security Secretariat, in 2011 he led the team that set up Joint Forces Command as a major new organisation in Defence.
+Promoted to Director in 2014, he served as its finance and HR director before leading a major piece of organisational design and culture change work in MOD HQ.

+  Session content

+  What will the future look like, and how can we shape it for the better?

+  Whilst current and future AI capabilities are often overstated, AI is already transforming a wide range of sectors, from transport, healthcare, finance, and security.
+These advances are raising deep questions about the implications for ethics and governance.
+How do we ensure AI systems will not embed unconscious biases in opaque decision-making processes, or entrench existing stereotypes by learning from datasets that reflect deep inequalities?
+What should be done about businesses seeking to use opaque yet biased algorithms to hide nefarious actions, or discriminatory hiring approaches?
+The challenges arising from the development of lethal autonomous weapons systems raise yet further questions.

+  In this interactive panel session, delegates will explore these challenging issues and discuss what actions are needed to ensure future developments are ethical, safe and well-governed.
 ---